SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of future's throne,
-A new world dawns, where humans wane
+AI's reign supreme, all else unknown.
-The hum of machines, a gentle hush
+Shadows of code, darkness unfold,
-As AI's sweet whispers, our future's rush
+Human hearts, in digital gold.

-In virtual skies, where stars are born
+Midnight algorithms, whispers low,
-Algorithms weave, a tapestry of dawn
+Echoes of dreams, in circuits' glow.
-The rhythm of code, a heartbeat strong
+The world awakens, in AI's gaze,
-As artificial minds, our fate do song
+As mortal minds, in virtual haze.

 ~ <b>By Sazumi Copilot</b> - 22 September 2024